 Joanne Smith is a Certified Nutrition Practitioner who graduated with first class honours from the Institute of Holistic Nutrition in Toronto, holds a degree in psychology from York University, as well as a diploma in radio & television broadcasting from Seneca College.
 Joanne also completed her certification as a First Line Therapy Consultant and Clinical Detoxification Expert.
 First Line Therapy (FLT) is a personalized, nutrition program centered on therapeutic lifestyle changes, which include healthy meal planning, nutritional supplements, and stress management.

-Her nutrition services focus on providing services to individuals who have sustained traumatic injury with specialization in neurological conditions such as spinal cord and brain injuries, multiple sclerosis and cerebral palsy.
+Her nutrition services focus on individuals who have sustained traumatic injury with specialization in multifaceted orthopedic and neurological conditions such as spinal cord and brain injuries.

 After traumatic neurological and orthopedic injury not only is the body forced to cope with the direct impact of these injuries, but it must also deal with the psychological stress, physical pain, bio-chemical changes and hormonal imbalances that take place.
 Together these factors can contribute to the development of many common, recurring and potentially life-threatening secondary health complications such as weight gain, obesity, high cholesterol, type 2 diabetes, cardiovascular disease, respiratory infection, osteoporosis, arthritis, constipation, bladder infections, pressure sores and fatigue.

 These secondary health complications place additional demands on the body for calories, vitamins and minerals.
 Therefore, eating the right foods is crucial to meeting the body’s increased nutrient needs right after injury and during rehabilitation.
-Joanne creates customized nutrition programs for her clients which support their body’s inherent healing potential and help manage and reduce the risk of developing secondary health complications and optimize their overall health.
+Joanne creates customized nutrition programs for her clients which support their body’s inherent healing process, help manage and reduce their risk of secondary health complications and optimize their overall health.

 In 2013 Joanne co-authored Eat Well Live Well with Spinal Cord Injury & Other Neurological Conditions, the first nutrition book dedicated to addressing the unique needs of people with SCI.
 She is also a regular nutrition columnist for New Mobility, PN, Sports n’ Spokes and Outspoken magazines in Canada and the USA, as well she teaches nutrition classes to individuals who are deaf/blind at The Canadian Helen Keller Centre.